-50. Welsh Ministers monitor LA/SFW use of discretion.
-Welsh Government officials may occasionally contact some LAs/SFW for information on the number of students notified as being absent from their course, the number of determinations made, and the circumstances in which such determinations are made.
-It is good practice, therefore, that LAs/SFW maintain a record of such determinations.
+10.Welsh Government officials may occasionally contact SFW for information on the number of students notified as being absent or suspended from their course, the number of determinations made, and the circumstances in which such determinations are made.
+It is good practice, therefore, that SFW maintain a record of such determinations.